jump-dev/MathOptInterface.jl/docs/src/index.md

 However, despite the many apparent advantages of the OSiL format, we believe it has enough short-comings to justify the development of a new instance format.
-Two of the main reasons are the verbosity of the XML format, and the lack of a strong, extensible standard form.
+Two of the main reasons are the verbosity of the XML format and the lack of a strong, extensible standard form.

 ### Project Goals